 - Jotham’s Journey – Advent book we loved so much, we read it multiple years.

 When our kids finished homeschooling, I asked them to list their top 10 read aloud books.
 Gentry is the only one who stayed at 10 books, even though she was my biggest reader growing up.

-If you would like our family’s favorite “33 Read Aloud Books List”, enter your name & email below.
-We will email it to you.
+If you would like my Read-Aloud Books Ebook (value $8), with our family’s favorite “33 Read Aloud Books List”, checklists and more, enter your name & email below.
+We will email it to you for free this week.